-Given the importance of your spine, it's not at all surprising that when injured, the consequences can be both painful and disabling.
+Given the importance of the spine, it's not suprising when injured in an accident, the end result can be both painful and disabling.

-Our doctors specialize in on-the-job injuries, including: Back injuries, slipped discs, herniated discs, and spinal cord injury.
+MSR doctors specialize in on-the-job injuries, including: back injuries, slipped discs, herniated discs, and spinal cord injury.

 If you've sustained an on-the-job injury, you are entitled to receive workers' compensation benefits, including medical care and wage benefits.
 See a New York doctor today and get the correct diagnosis.
 Our doctors can help you file a workers' compensation claim.

 For many people, back and neck pain will pass in a few days - especially when the injury (or "tweak") is rather minor or triggered by a relatively infrequent activity (e.g., shoveling the snow from your driveway).

 However, there are times when a workplace incident, car accident or other injury is severe enough to affect a person's ability to live the life that they knew before pain and injury.